HamzaBrahmi99/ProjectGroup/README.md

 This project is a JavaScript application that generates random functions in WebAssembly Text (WAT) format.
 It also generates a .dot file with the graph of the calls.

+The whole research and use case can be found in [this report](https://drive.google.com/file/d/1Dkf-D4PycbZXo938LZ05l6KEajvHV4J5/view?usp=sharing) in Italian language only.
 ## Features

 - Generates random functions in WAT format.